 - Do you feel your company should do more to support green energy?

 - Do you feel offering workplace charging stations is an important employee benefit?

 The Benefits of Networked Service

-Most corporations prefer to leave EVSE operations to a networked service like that of Blink Charging.
-Blink handles installation, function, price, and budget for the company for a subscription fee.
-Another advantage to hiring a vendor is that their EV Chargers appear on Google maps, which can increase the exposure and profit of a company’s parking garage when EV owners choose to pay not only a fee to charge, but also a fee for parking.
-Networked services can also consolidate garage parking credit card machines with EVSE, so customers can pay for parking and charging at the same time, rather than having two distinct and payment systems creating clutter and confusion.
-They also allow businesses to instantly track things like how often their charges are in use and if they should change how much they charge.
+Most corporations prefer to leave EVSE operations to a networked service like Blink Charging.
+Blink handles installation, management, price, and budget for the company for a subscription fee.
+Another advantage to hiring a vendor is that their EV Chargers can appear on Google Maps, which can increase the exposure and profit of a company’s parking garage when EV owners choose to pay not only a fee to charge, but also a fee for parking.
+Networked services can also consolidate garage parking credit card machines with EVSE, so customers can pay for parking and charging at the same time, rather than having two distinct and payment systems.
+Networked chargers also allow businesses to instantly track things like how often their charges are in use and if they should change pricing.

 The Blink Charging Advantage

-Blink partners with smart businesses to be at the forefront of the green energy revolution by installing EV charging stations which attract EV drivers and support sustainability, making your location EV-friendly.
+Blink works with smart businesses to be at the forefront of the green energy revolution by installing EV charging stations which attract EV drivers and support sustainability, making your location EV-friendly.

 Many companies are choosing to provide EVSE at the workplace to make going green easier for employees, to attract the talent they want to hire, and to inform customers about their positive environmental policies.